 - By law, insurance companies are required to pay Diminished Value.

-- You don’t have to hire an attorney to help you collect Diminished Value.
-You might want to hire one for your bodily injury claim.
+- You don’t have to hire an attorney to help you collect Diminished Value but might to for bodily injury.

 - The insurance company CANNOT cancel your policy for collecting Diminished Value.

-- $15,000 is the maximum you can sue for in a GA magistrate court.
+- $15,000 is the maximum you can sue for in a Georgia magistrate court.